medicalinformatics/MainzellisteSEL/README.md

 ## Release notes

+### 1.6.2

+Adds `<attachClasses>` configuration parameter to Maven WAR Plugin in order to make classes accessible as a library.

 ###1.6.1

 This is a bugfix release for restoring compatibility with Java 7.
 Version 1.6.0 does not compile with Java versions <8 due to an unimplemented interface method, which has a default implementation in Java 8.